jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - Add and enforce verification steps for `TRANSFER` and `CASH OUT` transaction types for new accounts or shortly after transfers.

 **Improve Fraud Detection System**
-  - Combine multiple features (machine learning, statistical models) to increase accuracy and reduce false positives.
+  - Combine multiple features (machine learning, statistical models) to increase accuracy to reduce missed frauds and false alarms.
 Examples:
     - Transaction type, timing, and frequency
     - Account activity and historical behavior
     - Origin and destination patterns